thx8411/javamelody-prometheus-exporter/README.md

 ## How to use it
 The build is maven based so a `mvn package` will create the war file in the `target` folder.

-Before doing this you have to create your own `javamelody.properties` file in `src/main/resources/`otherwise the build will fail with
+Before doing this you have to create your own `javamelody.properties` file and put it in your classpath (with Tomcat, use ${catalina.home}/common/classes/

-	[ERROR] Failed to execute goal org.apache.maven.plugins:maven-enforcer-plugin:1.4.1:enforce (Custom javamelody.properties was created) on 	project javamelody-prometheus-exporter: Some Enforcer rules have failed.
-Look above for specific messages explaining why the rule failed. 	-> [Help 1]

 Afterwards just deploy the war file on an application server of your choice.
 (Tested with Tomcat 7 & 8, minimum Java 6)